 The Equator Principles exist already since 2003.
 HSBC adopted the Equator Principles in 2003.

-HSBC reports annually on their implementation of the Equator Principles.
-The 2016 report can be found here.
+HSBC must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.

 HSBC is involved in financing the following Equator Principles projects that BankTrack considers controversial.